 July 11, 2016.
 Ha Vu started her first job as the QC and R&D Chemist at UFloor System Inc in Dover.
-All the best for successful career at UFloor!
+All the best for the successful career at UFloor!

 Jul 8, 2016.
 An invited presentation on the ‘Sources and pathways of phosphorus cycling in the Chesapeake Bay: Results from isotopes, EXAFS, NMR, and Mossbauer analyses’ was given by Dr. Jaisi at the Institute of Soil Science (ISSAS), Chinese Academy of Sciences, Nanjing, China.